 Article VII: Faculty Liaison

-The duties of the faculty liaison shall include:
+The duties of the faculty liaison are:

-C. Attending LISSA board meetings whenever possible.
+- Attending LISSA board meetings whenever possible.

 Article VIII: Amendments